 My name is Takeshi.
 I am the founder of Lifecycle.
-We help startups succeed with better marketing.
+We help startups succeed with better product development, and marketing.

 I find startup marketing challenging on three aspects.
 Here are my thoughts.

 i) Marketing is overwhelming